 - Topps' 'The Home Run Book'

 In the case of the glove and book, the large baseball on the front of the card would state the prize.
 All other cards contained a number of runs, from 2 to 8.
-Depending upon which one 2 versions of the game card you pulled, you could gather 30 runs and claim an MLB painter's cap with the team logo of your choice ('blue' version), or 25 runs and claim one of the groups of glossy cards ('red' version).
+Depending upon which one of 2 versions of the game card you pulled, you could gather 30 runs and claim an MLB painter's cap with the team logo of your choice ('blue' version), or 25 runs and claim one of the groups of glossy cards ('red' version).

 The full glossy set included 40 cards.